scalacenter/scala-3-migration-guide/docs/scala3-migrate-tool.md

 for Scala 3.
 If the previous step is done correctly, you should no need to change anything.

 #### Details
-- If you have set some of the options above in your build, for example `-P:semanticdb:synthetics:on`, you need to check if this option still exist for the scala 3 version of this plugin.
-For example, `synthetics:on` has not been yet implemented and need to be removed.
+- If you have set one of the options above in your build, for example `-P:semanticdb:synthetics:on`, you need to check if this option still exist for the scala 3 version of this plugin.
+In this case, `-P:semanticdb:synthetics:on` has not been yet implemented in Scala 3 and need to be removed.
 - `better-monadic-for` plugin is in the previous list because we haven't yet `reload` the build.
-- `migrate-scalacOptions` retrieves scalacOptions seen in 2.13.
-In the previous step, `kind-projector` plugin has been replaced by a scalacOption when it's Scala 3.
-Therefore we won't see this scalacOption in the list above when we execute `migrate-scalacOption`.
-The same way, we will still see the plugin added.
+- `migrate-scalacOptions`: in the previous step, `kind-projector` plugin has been replaced by a scalacOption when it's Scala 3, but
+  `migrate-scalacOptions` retrieves scalacOptions as seen in Scala 2.13.
+This is why we won't see this scalacOption in the list above when we execute `migrate-scalacOption`.
+The same way, we will still see the plugin being added through `-Xplugin`.
 - `-Xplugin:semanticdb` is added here through an sbt setting `semanticdbEnabled := true` that is set by scala3-migrate (this tool).
 If semanticdb is added through `compilerPlugin` or `addCompilerPlugin`, it will be listed as a libraryDependencies when we execute `migrate-libs`.
 The support of SemanticDB is now shipped